redabourial/deezer_assignement/README.md

 docker pull docker.artisandunet.com/reda_bourial_deezer_assignement:latest
 ```
 ### Deploying it
-Deployement assumes you already have a nginx reverse proxy for TLS termination and an accessible mysql database.
+Deployement assumes you already have a nginx reverse proxy for TLS termination and an accessible mysql database.<br/>
-The networking intricacies are left to you, the container will listen for incoming connections on port 8000.
 You must set the following env variables :
 | Variable                    | Description                    | Format                                    |
 |-----------------------------|--------------------------------|-------------------------------------------|